-- Honesty, integrity and reputation;
+- honesty, integrity and reputation

-- Competence and capability; and
+- competence and capability

-- Financial soundness.
+- financial soundness.

-B.2.2.1 LEGAL & GENERAL ASSESSMENT PROCEDURES
+B.2.2.1 L&G ASSESSMENT PROCEDURES

 In support of the Group policy, defined processes are in place to ensure that the fitness and propriety of applicants is carefully considered before an application to the regulators to grant approval is submitted.
 An assessment will also be made before a notification is made to the regulators in relation to the appointment of a key function holder.